Nivolumab

 Nivolumab is approved to be used alone or with other drugs to treat:

-- Classic Hodgkin lymphoma in adults whose disease has relapsed (come back) or has gotten worse after either:
+- Classic Hodgkin lymphoma in adults whose cancer has come back or has gotten worse after either:

 - An autologous stem cell transplant and treatment with brentuximab vedotin¹; or